Juan Manuel Blanes: Later life and legacy

 This success was followed by the 1889 death of Blanes' wife, however, and he and his younger son, Nicanor, spent the next two years in Rome, where his elder son, Juan Luis, had settled.

 He returned to Uruguay alone, and continued to create historic and landscape art.
 A few years later, Juan Luis lost his life in an accident and in 1899, Nicanor disappeared in Pisa.
 Blanes hurried to the Tuscan city in hopes of locating his son, and a friend from a previous visit made him a guest in her house.
 Searching for nearly two years, the 70-year-old Blanes died in Ms. Manetti's Vía di Mezzo residence.

 The city of Montevideo established the Municipal Museum of Fine Arts, and named it in his honor, in 1930; many of his best-known works are also displayed in the National Museum of Visual Arts.
-Washington D.C.'s General José Gervasio Artigas statue, based on Blanes' portrait, was cast in bronze in Uruguay during World War II as a gift to the United States.
+The statue of José Gervasio Artigas in Washington, D.C., based on Blanes's portrait, was cast in bronze in Uruguay during World War II as a gift to the United States.